AndrewT-Tran/Dojo_Survey/README.md

 **Don't forget that any inputs we want to be able to access from the form submission need to have a name!**

 It's always a good idea to print request.form to see if the form is delivering all the information you need in your routing method.
+ Markup : - [ ] An uncompleted task
+          - [x] A completed task
 * Create a new Flask application

 * Have the root route ("/") show a page with the form

 * Have the "/result" route display the information from the form on a new HTML page

 *   Put the form data into session